 2. Advice to prospective candidates

-Responsibility for promoting research training opportunities at the University is distributed broadly across the Office of Research, the Office of Marketing and Communications, USC International, Faculties, Schools, Research Centres, research groups and individual researchers.
+Responsibility for promoting research training opportunities at the University is distributed broadly across the Office of Research Student Services and Engagement, the Office of Marketing and Communications, USC International, Faculties, Schools, Research Centres, research groups and individual researchers.

 All enquiries from prospective candidates should be dealt with promptly and professionally.
-Any initial HDR enquiry received by Faculty, School, Research Centre or individual researcher must be referred to the Office of Research.
-The Office of Research maintains records of enquiries from prospective candidates.
+Any initial HDR enquiry received by Faculty, School, Research Centre or individual researcher must be referred to Student Services and Engagement (Student Central) to facilitate provision of timely and consistent advice.

 3. Entry requirements